Enforcing Spousal-Support Orders

 Pursuant to the Code, there are affirmative defenses available in an action to enforce a spousal-support order.
 Specifically, the obligor can argue that they were unable to provide maintenance in the amount ordered by the court, and lacked assets that could be mortgaged, sold, or otherwise leveraged to obtain the funds needed if they attempted to borrow the required funds without success, and do not know of another source from which they could legally borrow or obtain the funds.
 A party asserting an affirmative defense must prove it by a preponderance of the evidence.
 In other words, they must mean that it is more likely than not that their assertion is true.Contact a Capable Dallas Lawyer

 Parties do not have the right to refuse to comply with support orders merely because they do not agree with them, and if they do, they may face an enforcement action.
 If you are subject to a spousal-support order and have questions regarding enforcement, it is smart to contact an attorney to discuss your options.
 The capable Dallas lawyers of McClure Law Group have ample experience helping people protect their interest in divorce and support proceedings, and, if you hire us, we will work tirelessly to help you seek a just outcome.
-Our main office is in Dallas, and we often meet clients for consultations at our Collin-County office in Plano.
 We represent people in divorce cases in Dallas, Rockwall, Fort Worth, Frisco, Irving, McKinney, Richardson, and Garland.
 We also aid people with family-law disputes in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can contact us by calling 214.692.8200 or through our online form to schedule a confidential conference.